Dave Coulier: Career

 Coulier met future Full House co-star Bob Saget for the first time at a comedy club in Detroit.
 The two became good friends and Coulier briefly lived with Saget and his then-wife Sherri on their couch in the early 1980s as he struggled to get his career started.

-Coulier moved to Los Angeles at age 19 and started performing at the Comedy Shop in Los Angeles, where he performed alongside Jay Leno, David Letterman, Jerry Seinfeld, and Robin Williams.
+At age 19, he moved to Los Angeles, California and began performing at The Comedy Store, alongside other comedians including Jay Leno, David Letterman, Jerry Seinfeld, and Robin Williams.

-Coulier was initially cast as a player for Saturday Night Live for its 1986 season.
-Shortly before the season started, however, he was left off the show because the show's management thought he was too similar to another cast member, Dana Carvey.
+Coulier was initially cast as a player for Saturday Night Live ahead of the show's 1986 season.
+However, shortly before the season started, he was let go as producers determined he was too similar to another cast member, Dana Carvey.

 Coulier has done extensive voice work for shows including Scooby and Scrappy-Doo, The Real Ghostbusters, Slimer! and the Real Ghostbusters (taking over the character of Peter Venkman after Lorenzo Music's departure from the role), Extreme Ghostbusters, Muppet Babies after Howie Mandel left (Baby Animal, Baby Bunsen, Bean Bunny, and Uncle Statler and Waldorf, and a preteen Janice for one episode), The Jetsons, Rude Dog and the Dweebs, and Detention.
 From 1984 to 1985, he was also the host of a comedy series on Nickelodeon known as Out of Control.

 Coulier is best known for playing Joey Gladstone on the ABC sitcom Full House.
 He stayed on the show from 1987 until its cancellation in 1995.
 He was famous for doing voices and impersonations.
 In addition to Full House, Coulier appeared on George and Leo and Nick Freno: Licensed Teacher.
 He has also hosted America's Funniest People (first with Arleen Sorkin and later with Tawny Kitaen) and Opportunity Knocks.
 Additionally, he was also a voice actor in Yogi Bear and the Magical Flight of the Spruce Goose and has voiced Felix the Cat on a few occasions.
 He also put out a solo album called Cut It Out, a self-proclaimed tribute to "tank tops and short shorts."

-In addition to his voice work, Coulier has also taken a few acting parts, appearing in the Disney Channel Original Movie's The Thirteenth Year and The Even Stevens Movie (where he had a cameo as a reality show host), as well as the Nickelodeon original movie Shredderman Rules.
+In addition to his voice work, Coulier has also taken a few acting parts, appearing in the Disney Channel Original Movie's The Thirteenth Year and The Even Stevens Movie (where he had a cameo as a reality show host), as well as the Nickelodeon original film Shredderman Rules.
 He wrote and starred in an unaired pilot for FX called Whispers and Balls.